webplatform/docs/apis/media_source_extensions/MediaSource/index.md

 |Language=JavaScript
 |Description=This example creates a new MediaSource object and adds it to a video object.
 It then adds a sourceBuffer and calls to start loading content.

-The link below goes to a sample that runs only on browser that support the W3C syntax and MP4 files.
+The live sample only runs on a browser that support the W3C syntax and MP4 files.
-|Code=
+|Code=// Create mediaSource and initialize video
-// Create mediaSource and initialize video function setupVideo() {
+function setupVideo() {
   clearLog(); // Clear console log